kdukdu/django-project-course/README.md

 ## Introduction

-This is my Django Project ✍ written during IT Overone course.
+This is my Django Project ✍.
 I got acquainted with the architecture of the Django Framework 🌐:
 - learned how to bind routes to corresponding views 🔀;
 - used either CBV (Class-based views) or FBV (Function-based views) 📋;